majestyz3/vault-dashboard/README.md

 docker-compose up --build
 ```

 Environment variables from `.env` are passed to the dashboard and Prometheus at build time.
-Set `VAULT_ADDR`, `VAULT_TOKEN` and `PROMETHEUS_TARGET` to point at your existing Vault deployment.
+Set `VAULT_ADDR` and `VAULT_TOKEN` to point at your existing Vault deployment.

 When you're finished, remove everything with: